 Despite efforts to improve early detection, several studies have yielded little success in identifying mesothelioma at an early stage.
 Ongoing research is exploring new diagnostic techniques and methods for early detection, such as biomarker testing and imaging technologies.
 However, further investigation is needed to determine their effectiveness in identifying mesothelioma at an early stage.

 Researchers have also begun to look into mesothelioma screenings in high-risk populations; however, there is some debate as to the merits of these tests.
 Several studies have examined the benefits of screening populations in industrialized countries where asbestos would have been used.
 Early detection can be important to help extend the quality of life of the patient and increase the effectiveness of therapy.
 There are several variables used to determine a person’s eligibility for early screening including a long history of asbestos exposure, latency period, and current lung function.

 How Mesothelioma is Diagnosed

-Mesothelioma can be difficult to diagnosis, so your doctor may perform several different exams or tests.
+Mesothelioma can be difficult to diagnose, so your doctor may perform several different exams or tests.

 If the symptoms and image tests suggest you have mesothelioma, your doctor will need to gather cells from the abnormal area for further analysis.
 If there is a buildup of fluid in the body, a sample of this fluid may be obtained.
-Once the fluid is extracted it will be tested for cancer cells.
-If cancerous cells are found, more specialized testing will be performed to determine the cancer type.
+Once the fluid is extracted, it will be tested for cancer cells.
+More specialized testing will be performed to determine the cancer type if cancerous cells are found.
 If no cancer cells are found, it does not mean cancer is not present.
 Your doctor may need to obtain tissue samples to determine if you have a cancer such as mesothelioma.

-Once these samples are obtained they will be sent to a lab for testing and analysis.
-It is at this point where a definitive diagnosis can be made.
-If mesothelioma is diagnosed there are a number of treatment options you can discuss with your doctor.
+Once these samples are obtained, they will be sent to a lab for testing and analysis.
+It is at this point that a definitive diagnosis can be made.
+If mesothelioma is diagnosed, there are a number of treatment options you can discuss with your doctor.